 Kellie M. Konysky, RD

-Kellie joined PACE in 2007 as the Nutrition Coordinator of the Early Childhood Education (ECE) Division.
-In 2015, she moved into her current role as Early Childhood Education Director, providing oversight and implementation of the Head Start/ Early Head Start Grantee Contract through the Los Angeles County Office of Education.
-In addition to managing programming for over 1300 low-income children and families, Ms. Konysky works with local and state organizations to bring supplemental resources to PACE ECE’s under-served communities.
+Kellie joined PACE in 2007 as the Nutrition Coordinator for PACE Education.
+In 2015, she moved into her current role as Education Director, providing oversight and implementation of the Head Start/ Early Head Start Grantee Contract through the Los Angeles County Office of Education.
+In addition to managing programming for over 1,300 low-income children and families, Ms. Konysky works with local and state organizations to bring supplemental resources to PACE ECE’s under-served communities.
+Currently she serves as Board Member, Vice Chair and Conference Chair of the Child Care Food Program (CCFP) Roundtable as well as Board Member and Treasurer for the National Child and Adult Care Food Program (CACFP) Forum.
 Kellie holds a BS in Foods and Nutrition with an emphasis in Dietetics from California State Polytechnic University, Pomona, where she also completed her year-long dietetic internship.
 Additionally, she is an accredited Registered Dietitian through the Commission on Dietetic Registration.

-For the past 35 years, Johnson has worked in the employment and training sector assisting customers with job training, placement and counseling for career path development.
+For more than 35 years, Johnson has worked in the employment and training sector assisting customers with job training, placement and counseling for career path development.
 With over 3 decades of experience managing a variety of federally funded workforce investment programs with successful performance outcomes, he has a thorough understanding of the Federal workforce development legislation.

-As Director of PACE’s WorkSource Center, Johnson oversees the regional implementation of President Obama’s 2014 Workforce Innovation and Opportunity Act (WIOA).
+As Director of PACE Employment, Johnson oversees the regional implementation of President Obama’s 2014 Workforce Innovation and Opportunity Act (WIOA).
 A native of Hong Kong, Johnson immigrated to the US in 1968 and holds a BA in Psychology from U.C.
 Santa Barbara.

 Bo brings 16 years of experience in finance and business development and holds a BA with a specialization in Accounting from Thammasat University and an MBA with a specialization in Finance and Entrepreneurial Studies from the UCLA Anderson School of Management.
 As Director of PACE’s CDFI and Business Development Center, Ms. Sivanunsakul oversees all staff & directs all of PACE’s microloan and small business loan programs to ensure programmatic goals are met.
 Under Bo’s leadership, PFC was recently awarded a $9M EDA Revolving Loan Fund.
 Prior to joining PACE, Bo served as Director of Community Economic Development Programming at Thai CDC.
 Ms. Sivanunsakul is fluent in 3 languages: English, Thai & Mandarin.